Best Things to Do in Montevideo & Colonia del Sacramento (Easy Trip from Buenos Aires)

 Great for a delicious pit stop whilst exploring the city, Piwo Helados has amazing ice cream in many different flavours.
 Highly recommended!

-Colonia del Sacremento
+Must-see and Hidden gems in Colonia del Sacremento

 Stepping into Colonial Del Sacramento’s old town is like stepping back in time.
 From the second you enter the time capsule through the old original gate and step out onto the original cobbled streets and look around at the buildings with their cracks that tell a thousand stories, you know that Colonia del Sacramento is special.
 This is a place that is best enjoyed by just naturally strolling around, but we will help steer you in the right direction with our suggestions…